syamfarh/tp/docs/DeveloperGuide.md

 _Appointment Date_

 Step 1.
-The financial adviser wants to check all the appointments he has that day (assuming the date is `2023-12-12`).
+The financial advisor wants to check all the appointments he has that day (assuming the date is `2023-12-12`).

 Step 2.
-The financial adviser enters `find appt/2023-12-12` into the command box and presses enter.
+The financial advisor enters `find appt/2023-12-12` into the command box and presses enter.

 Step 3.
 The input `find appt/2023-12-12` is passed into `FindCommandParser#parse`, and the string is parsed into two portions:
 1. Prefix
 2. Argument

 Step 4.
-Since the prefix specified by the financial adviser is `appt/`, the `FindCommandParser` knows that it should call `find_appt`, and thus, the argument is passed into `FindApptCommandParser#parse` for execution.
+Since the prefix specified by the financial advisor is `appt/`, the `FindCommandParser` knows that it should call `find_appt`, and thus, the argument is passed into `FindApptCommandParser#parse` for execution.

 Step 5. `FindApptCommandParser#parse` parses the argument input, and extracts `2023-12-12`, and places it into